adelarsq/awesome-bugs/README.md

 ## Types

-This is a list of types of bugs:
+This is a list of bugs types:

 - hardware failure
 - cosmic rays